-D. Generative Adversarial Networks
+D. Generative Adversarial Networks and Generative AI

 Generative Adversarial Networks (GANs) are the newest variation of ML being developed, and are based on a pair of neural networks that learn by attempting to get the better of each other.
 First, the "generator" of the pair creates an output (e.g., an image) based upon the initial human programming.
 The other network, the "discriminator," has been programmed with criteria to evaluate the output (e.g., what the image should look like).
 The discriminator considers the output, and critiques it - essentially determining whether it is real, or correct.
 Early in the cycle, the initial outputs are likely to be far off from what is desired.
 The discriminator's feedback is then incorporated into the program and the generator continues to churn out results, and the feedback loop continues, until the generator produces data that the discriminator believes meets the quality expectations.
 In the case of an image, this is the generator "fooling" it into thinking a generated output is real.
 GANs are very new and their capabilities are still being explored, but they are the systems used, so far, to produce "deep fakes," contemporary works of art, music, or writing in the style of long dead masters, or to create entirely unique compositions by the AI system.
+This type of original content generation is now broadly available via easily accessible programs, some of which are being incorporated into larger ML systems, in the form of chatbots or image controls, or even computer code generation.